-In the last two decades, significant progress has been achieved in transportation network vulnerability and risk analysis - not just at structural level but also at functional level.
-For a comprehensive review we recommend the studies of Jenelius and Mattsson (2015), Miller (2014), Tesfamariam and Goda (2013), Franchin et al. (2011) in the framework of the Syner-G Project

-- 60 or Kiremidjian et al. (2007).
-These reveal that the fundamental steps in evaluating the seismic risk of transportation networks are: - the proper definition of the network, with detailed data regarding component characteristics and connectivity.
-One of the problems is still in most cases the lack of official data: in developed countries there can be available good and updated
+In the last 2 decades, significant progress has been achieved in transportation network vulnerability and risk analysis - not just at the structural level but also at the functional level.
+For a comprehensive review, we recommend the studies of Jenelius and Mattsson (2015), Miller (2014), Tesfamariam and Goda (2013), Franchin et al. (2011) in the framework of the Syner-G Project, or Kiremidjian et al. (2007).
+These studies reveal that the fundamental steps in evaluating the seismic risk of transportation networks are as follows.

-GIS databases, however in most other countries transportation network data (at least for roads or railways) is not well officially defined and/or shared with the general public, therefore alternative data sources need to be used, such as OpenStreetMap (open-source), Google Maps, Here Maps etc. There are currently many software solutions capable of network development (including AutoCAD Civil 3D, OpenRoads or ESurvey Road Network), but not so many with risk analysis capabilities; among them we mention popular solutions such as ArcGIS for Desktop with the Network Analyst extension, PTV Visum/Vissim, Maeviz/Eqvis or STREET;

-- the determination of direct damage probability of individual components.
-For this, earthquake engineering analysis methods are mostly used, such as dynamic elastic and inelastic analysis using grids and numerical methods: finite element method, pushover or time-history analysis, response spectra etc. A good synthesis of these methods can be found in Crowley et al. (2011) and Costa (2003); - the need to define relevant performance indicators, reflecting time or cost differences between pre and post-disaster - network behavior; many performance indicators for networks can be found in literature, some of the most common at system level being Driver Delay, Simple/Weighted Connectivity Loss (Pinto et al., 2012; Poljanšek et al., 2011), System Serviceability Index (Wang et al., 2010) or Serviceability Ratio (Adachi and Ellingwood, 2008).
+- The proper definition of the network, with detailed data regarding component characteristics and connectivity.
+One of the problems is still, in most cases, the lack of official data: in developed countries there can be available good and updated GIS databases; however in most other countries transportation network data (at least for roads or railways) is not well officially defined and/or shared with the general public, and therefore alternative datasources need to be used, such as OpenStreetMap (opensource), Google Maps, HERE Maps, etc. There are currently many software solutions capable of network development (including AutoCAD Civil 3D, OpenRoads or ESurvey Road Network), but not so many have risk analysis capabilities; among them, we mention popular solutions such as ArcGIS Desktop with the Network Analyst extension, PTV Visum and Vissim, MAEviz and EQvis, or STREET. - The determination of direct damage probability of individual components.
+For this, earthquake engineering analysis methods are mostly used, such as dynamic elastic and inelastic analysis using grids and numerical methods: the finite-element method, pushover or timehistory analysis, response spectra, etc. A good synthesis of these methods can be found in Crowley et al. (2011) and Costa (2003). - The need to define relevant performance indicators, reflecting time or cost differences between pre- and post-disaster network behavior.
+Many performance indicators for networks can be found in literature, some of the most common at the system level being driver delay, simple or weighted connectivity loss (Pinto et al., 2012; Poljanšek et al., 2011), the system serviceability index (Wang et al., 2010), or the serviceability ratio (Adachi and Ellingwood, 2008).